© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two Palmerstonian gun batteries on Steep Holm is a scheduled monument protected by Historic England under reference 1005415.
 View the official record →

-Two Palmerstonian gun batteries is a pair of mid-19th-century coastal defence fortifications located on Steep Holm, an island in the Bristol Channel off the Somerset coast.
+Two Palmerstonian gun batteries are nineteenth-century coastal defence fortifications located on Steep Holm island in the Bristol Channel, Somerset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005415.

 Two Palmerstonian gun batteries on Steep Holm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005415.